- £577 per week

 Shower Room: Thermostatic shower, basin, Separate W.C.

 GARDEN & PARKING: Sloping driveway to front with parking for several cars.
 Garage available for storing bikes, wetsuits, surfboards etc. To the front landscaped garden area and fairly steep stone steps to front door and terrace.
 To rear attractive large, private two tiered garden mainly laid to lawn, patio, garden furniture.

 Power and Heat: Gas and electricity included in rent; gas c.h./hot water, living flame coal effect electric fire lounge, heated towel rail shower room; double glazed sealed units.

 Bedding and Linen: Pillows & duvets included; bed linen provided; towels provided.
 Please bring your own beach towels.

 Baby Equipment: Not provided but may be hired - see hire page.

 Shop: 0.4 mls Pub: 0.5 mls

-NOTES: No pets, no smoking, short breaks allowed November, December, January and February.
+NOTES: No pets, no smoking.
 Not suitable for very young children unless closely supervised due to raised terrace area, steep fall from unguarded edges.
 Telephone call box 500 yds.
 Wifi provided with unlimited broadband.
 Mobile phone reception varies.
 Information about mobile phone coverage.